spring-attic/spring-mobile-samples/README.md

 ## Sample Apps

+The following "lite" sample apps demonstrate the capabilities of the Spring Mobile LiteDeviceResolver for server-side device detection.
 See the README in each directory for more information on the sample project and additional instructions.

+* lite-filter-mdot - configured with the DeviceResolverHandlerFilter, a Servlet Filter, for device resolution, and the mDot site switching strategy.

+* lite-interceptor-mdot - configured with the DeviceResolverHandlerInterceptor for device resolution, and the mDot site switching strategy.

-* lite-showcase - demonstrating the capabilities of the Spring Mobile "Lite" DeviceResolver for server-side device detection.
+* lite-interceptor-urlpath - configured with the DeviceResolverHandlerInterceptor for device resolution, and the urlPath site switching strategy.

 ## Additional Resources